billroy/bitlash-commander/README.md

 - localhost-only mode

 - property editor
+	- for button group: decode array attributes from property editor
 	- broadcast control updates
 		- delete the control, force the id, and broadcast update -- deleting control requires a separate command?  or a null value?